Apple theme word activities for fall writing

 It’s the perfect time of year to add seasonal flair to your writing lessons, too!
-Once your children have finished collecting bits of nature, encourage them to come inside, warm up rosy cheeks and fingers, and collect words for an apple-themed word bank.
+Once your children have finished collecting bits of nature, encourage them to come inside, warm up rosy cheeks and fingers, and try out some apple theme writing activities!

 Word lists (such as our popular fall-inspired word bank) can inspire young writers to create seasonal acrostic poems, stories based on outdoor field trips, or other pieces of descriptive writing.
-This week, help your kids appreciate the richness of autumn harvest time with a word bank of apple theme words.
-The one we’ve created below should help you get started:
+Help your kids appreciate the richness of autumn harvest time with a word bank of apple theme words.
+The ideas below should help you get started:

 Apple Theme Word Bank